drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/02.install-configure-gateways/docs.md

 ---
-title: Installing and Configuring a Payment Gateway
+title: Installing and Configure a Payment Gateway
 taxonomy:
     category: docs
 ---